 In 2012, Sun Yang became the first Chinese man to win an Olympic gold medal in swimming.

-China’s interest and participation in tennis doesn’t come close to tennis-obsessed Europe.
+China’s interest and participation in tennis doesn’t come close to tennis-obsessed Europe and the US.
 But it’s still enjoyed by many Chinese at an amateur level, and the interest is growing.

 There are 10 million regular female tennis players in China according to Tennis Head.
 In a population of 1.4 billion, you can see how much opportunity there is for even more participation.

-Tennis tournaments held in big cities including Beijing and Chengdu are helping develop the sport in the country.
+International tournaments held in big cities such as Beijing and Chengdu are helping develop the sport in the country.